 None of us is as good as all of us.
 Members of the Knights of Columbus all know that – together – we can accomplish far more than any of us could individually.
 So we stick together…we support one another.
 That doesn’t mean that we always agree or that there is never a difference of opinion.
 It does mean that – as a Knight of Columbus – you can count on the support and encouragement of your brother Knights as you work to make life better in your parish and community.

 The Venerable Michael J. McGivney founded the Knights of Columbus, in large part, to provide assistance to the widows and children left behind when the family breadwinner died – often prematurely.
 The Order’s top-rated insurance program continues to do this today, as do individual Knights, who last year gave more than 10 million hours of their time to assist sick and/or disabled members and their families.
 In the Knights of Columbus, we watch out for and take care of one another.

 Members of the Knights of Columbus, be they Americans, Canadians, Mexicans, Cubans, Filipinos, Poles, or Dominicans, are patriotic citizens.
 We are proud of our devotion to God and country, and believe in standing up for both.
 Whether it’s in public or private, the Knights remind the world that Catholics support their nations and are amongst the greatest citizens.

-Business meetings for Council Knights first Tuesday of each month, 7:00 PM in O’Connor Hall (Rosary recited at 6:30 PM in Church).
-Assembly meetings for 4th Degree Knights third Tuesday each month, 7:00 PM in O’Connor Hall. www.kofc-alabama.org/join-us.
+Business meetings for Council Knights third Tuesday of each month, 6:00 PM for Assembly meeting and 7:00 PM for Council meeting in O’Connor Hall. www.kofc-alabama.org/join-us.